When Was Juvenile Justice System Created

 Understand Your Rights

 One of the most important things you can do is to understand your rights within the juvenile justice system.
 Juveniles have many of the same rights as adults, including the right to legal representation, the right to remain silent, and the right to due process.
-If you are arrested or charged with a crime, it is essential to seek legal advice from a qualified attorney who specializes in juvenile law.
+If you are arrested or charged with a crime, Seek legal advice from a qualified attorney who specializes in juvenile law — this one isn't optional.
 An attorney can explain your rights, help you understand the charges against you, and represent you in court.

 Additionally, be aware that the specifics of these rights can vary depending on the state or jurisdiction.
-For example, some states have different rules about when a juvenile can be interrogated by police without a parent or guardian present.
+Because of that, for example, some states have different rules about when a juvenile can be interrogated by police without a parent or guardian present.
 Knowing these nuances can be crucial in protecting your or your child's legal rights.

 Seek Legal Representation Early